 Bill Moon Scholarship

 Industry scholarships are awarded every year under the Bill Moon Scholarship Program to deserving travel plaza employees and their dependents.
 All truckstop and travel plaza owner/operators, their employees and their families are eligible.
 More information on the Bill Moon Scholarship Program is available here.

 Over the years, the NATSO Foundation has tackled an ambitious roster of research.
-2013 will be no different with a number of bold studies.
 Studies completed in the past include:

 - 2003 Fueling American Prosperity: How Rest Area Commercialization will Devastate the Economic Contributions of Interstate Business

 - 2001 More Than Fuel: An Analysis of Factors Influencing Non-Fuel Sales at Truckstops and Travel Plazas